sourcenetwork/orbis-rs/crates/crypto/README.md

 - **Threshold**: Reconstruction of secrets or signatures needs at least `t` honest participants; specifics depend on the orchestration layer.
 - **Replay protection**: DKG shares carry nonces and a **session id** agreed by participants.
-- **Proofs**: PRE uses NIZKs for re-encryption and Chaum–Pedersen for encryption correctness; verification APIs are on `ThresholdDealer`.
+- **Proofs**: PRE uses a NIZK on each re-encryption share and a Schnorr PoK of the encryption randomness (bound to the policy/ring context and the ciphertext) for client-side encryption; verification APIs are on `ThresholdDealer`.
+The KEM shared secret is never published, so a party holding only the bulletin data (`enc_cmt`, ciphertext, nonce, proof, policy fields) cannot derive the AES key — recovery requires a threshold re-encryption.
 - **VMs and entropy**: Randomness comes from the OS (`OsRng` / `rand_core`); see the section below.

 ## Benchmarks